 When can we expect a decision on the Transport and Works Act order application for the improvement of the Hope Valley line?
 The public inquiry was in May 2016 and it reported in November 2016, but so far the Department has been unable to say when we will get a decision.

 I will seek to gee things along.
 The Hope Valley line, as my right hon.
 Friend will know, is one part of the package of proposals—some new lines, some upgraded lines—that Transport for the North has brought forward for the northern powerhouse rail.
 I will seek to make sure that that process is concluded as quickly as possible.

-May I welcome the new HS2 Minister to her place and take this opportunity to make an early plea, on behalf of the residents of Erewash who are directly affected by HS2, for an urgent review into the statutory compensation plans for residents and businesses and into the way in which HS2 Ltd is administering this process?
+May I welcome the new HS2 Minister to her place and take this opportunity to make an early plea, on behalf of the residents of Erewash who are directly affected by HS2, for an urgent review of the statutory compensation plans for residents and businesses and of the way in which HS2 Ltd is administering this process?

 Has the Secretary of State had a chance to look at early-day motion 775 about taking musical instruments on to aeroplanes?
 In his coming discussions on aviation, will he take the opportunity to meet the Culture Secretary to talk about how we might solve this real problem for musicians?

 An airline’s hand luggage policy is obviously a matter for the airline, but I am very happy to have a discussion with the hon.
 Gentleman about the issue.
 There may not be a simple solution, but I am always happy to talk to hon.
 Members about the challenges they face.